carlosp420/nymphalidae_diversification/MS_revised.md

 be picked up by MEDUSA and a node shift was found most of the time, then the ``sum.prop`` should be close to 1.
-For example, the ``Charaxes`` + ``Polyura`` clade was found in only 256 trees, however MultiMEDUSA was consistenly able to find a diversification shift for that node and the ``sum.prop`` value is 0.996.
+For example, the ``Charaxes`` + ``Polyura`` clade was found in only 256 trees, however MultiMEDUSA was consistently able to find a diversification shift for that node and the ``sum.prop`` value is 0.996.

-We found different rates for diversification shifts even for the nodes that appear in most of the sample of 1000 trees (Table 2) as many of the nodes also found in the MCC tree had a probability of being recovered higher than 0.90.
+For the diversification shifts found in both the MCC tree and most of the samples of 1000 trees (frequency more than 90%; Table 2), the MultiMEDUSA approach recovered different rates of diversification than those found using when the MCC tree alone.

 There were four diversification shifts found with more than 90% of probability in the trees from the random sample (Table 2):